Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Coding problem

-Shannon introduced in 1948 the notion of channel capacity \cite{Shannon48}, as the largest rate at which messages can be reliably transmitted over a noisy channel.
+Shannon introduced in 1948 the notion of channel capacity \cite{shannon48}, as the largest rate at which messages can be reliably transmitted over a noisy channel.
 In particular, for the canonical binary symmetric channel which flips every coordinate of a codeword independently with probability $\epsilon$, Shannon's capacity is $1-H(\epsilon)$, where $H$ is the binary entropy function.
-To show that the capacity is achievable, Shannon used a probabilistic argument, i.e., a code drawn uniformly at random.
-This gives in particular larger rater over the `worst-case' or `Hamming' setting \cite{Hamming50}, where random codes achieve rates up to\footnote{Assuming $\epsilon<1/4$; in general the bound is $1-H(\min(2 \epsilon,1/2))$} $1-H(2 \epsilon)$, as codewords there must produce a strict sphere packing of $\epsilon n$-radius spheres (i.e, a distance of $2\epsilon n$).
+To show that the capacity is achievable, Shannon used a probabilistic argument, i.e., a code drawn uniformly at random.\footnote{There is also the `worst-case' or `Hamming' \cite{Hamming50} formulation of the coding problem, where codewords have to be recovered with probability 1 when corrupted by an error rate at most $\epsilon$; there random codes achieve rates up to $1-H(2 \epsilon)$ (or more precisely $1-H(\min(2 \epsilon,1/2))$ as we may have $\epsilon>1/4$), as codewords there must produce a strict sphere packing of $\epsilon n$-radius spheres (i.e., a distance of $2\epsilon n$).}

-Obtaining explicit code constructions achieving these limits has since then generated major research activity across electrical engineering, computer science and mathematics.
-In 1954, Muller and Reed introduced a simple deterministic code construction: evaluating multivariate polynomials of bounded degree on Boolean variables; these codes were conjectured shortly after to achieve capacity.
-The conjecture led to decades of activity involving various areas of mathematics and the recent settlement by \cite{Abbe23} using flower set boosting.

-In this paper, we provide an alternative proof of the weak form of the capacity result, i.e., we show that a {\it monotone entropy extraction phenomenon} takes place for RM codes which implies that RM codes have a vanishing local error at any rate below capacity.
-The general idea is to show that RM codes will extract the randomness of the code, measuring the latter by using the Shannon entropy of sequential layers in the code.
-This approach is similar to the approach developed in \cite{AY18} with the polarization of RM code.